moiesk/sample-django/README.md

 	2. Click the 'Apps' link in the top left corner
 	3. Select the app you just deployed
 	4. Click the 'Live App' button in the top right part of the screen

+# Author
+This project was original created by [Kabir Baidhya](https://github.com/kabirbaidhya/django-todoapp).